 Westside Neighborhood Traffic Study

-In response to traffic concerns raised by residents of the Westside neighborhood, the City is conducting a neighborhood traffic study to evaluate these concerns and provide recommendations for a neighborhood-wide traffic plan.
-The City has hired a consulting firm specializing in traffic engineering to carry out this study.
+In response to traffic concerns raised by residents of the Westside neighborhood, the City conducted a neighborhood traffic study to evaluate these concerns and provide recommendations for a neighborhood-wide traffic plan.
+The City hired a consulting firm specializing in traffic engineering to carry out this study.

 The Westside neighborhood is located north and west of the Central Business District in the area bounded by Spring Avenue to the north, Jackson Avenue to the south, Washington Street to the east, and Douglas Avenue to the west.
 It is primarily residential and includes two schools: Naper Elementary and Washington Junior High.